 The increasing diversity of our City presents opportunities to be celebrated and challenges to be met with compassion and action.
 My own immigrant grandparents faced many of the same challenges as today’s immigrants, but they also had some advantages that most of Burlington’s newest immigrants do not, like speaking English, white skin, and a far easier path to legal citizenship.

 Many New Americans want and need to participate in our civic discourse, but there are barriers and obstacles to doing so.
 It is our responsibility to find new ways to reach out and make sure all community members can fully participate.
-Some actions we have taken and need to continue to do more of include moving meetings to more convenient and comfortable locations, providing translations of ballots and City website, and creating a new department of Racial Equity, Inclusion, and Belonging.
+Some actions we have taken include moving meetings to more convenient and comfortable locations, providing translations of ballots and City website, and creating a new department of Racial Equity, Inclusion, and Belonging.

 Joan’s support of our diverse community: